zooper/fediwire/README.md

-# Mastodon Client
+# FediWire

-A modern, clean three-column Mastodon client built with React, TypeScript, and Tailwind CSS.
-Features a discovery-focused experience with enhanced tag browsing and account suggestions.
+An IRC-style Mastodon client built with React, TypeScript, and Tailwind CSS.
+Features real-time WebSocket streaming, read/unread tracking, and a familiar IRC aesthetic.

 ## Features

+- **IRC-Style Interface**: Familiar IRC aesthetic with mIRC-inspired color scheme
+- **Real-Time Updates**: WebSocket streaming for instant timeline updates (no polling!)
+- **Read/Unread Tracking**: Visual indicators and dividers to show where you left off
 - **Three-Column Layout**: Clean, responsive UI with navigation, timeline, and discovery sidebars
 - **OAuth Authentication**: Secure login flow with any Mastodon instance
 - **Timeline Features**:
   - Home, Local, and Federated timelines
+  - Real-time WebSocket streaming
   - Post composition with media, polls, and content warnings
   - Favorite, boost, bookmark, and reply to posts
   - Client-side filtering (all, media, links, threads)